vrisdng/tp/docs/UserGuide.md

 #### Locating students by attributes : `find`

-Finds persons whose fields match any of the given keywords.
+Finds students whose fields match any of the given keywords.
 Only one field is allowed in each `find`.

-Format: `find PREFIX KEYWORD [MORE_KEYWORDS]`
+Format: `find PREFIX KEYWORD`

 * The search is case-insensitive. e.g., `hans` will match `Hans`.
-* The order of the keywords for name does not matter. e.g., `Hans Bo` will match `Bo Hans`.

 | Prefix | Field         | Behavior                                                                                     | Example                                                                                   |
 |--------|---------------|---------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------|